Raw milk: Nutrition and allergy

 "With the exception of an altered organoleptic [flavor] profile, heating (particularly ultra-high temperature and similar treatments) will not substantially change the nutritional value of raw milk or other benefits associated with raw milk consumption."

-Raw milk advocates, such as the Weston A. Price Foundation, say that raw milk can be produced hygienically, and that it has health benefits that are destroyed in the pasteurization process.
-Research shows only very slight differences in the nutritional values of pasteurized and unpasteurized milk.
+Raw milk advocates, such as the Weston A. Price Foundation, say that raw milk can be produced hygienically and that it has health benefits that are destroyed in the pasteurization process.
+Research has disproved this claim and data shows only very slight differences in the nutritional values of pasteurized and unpasteurized milk.